Holiday Safety Reminders

 Other holiday decorations cause about 840 home fires every year, according to the National Fire Protection Association.
 Of those, 36% are caused by candles.
 Remember to keep candles away from anything that can catch fire and extinguish all candles when leaving a room or before going to sleep.
 Be sure the wick ember is no longer glowing.

 It may seem obvious but, only use indoor lights indoors and outdoor lights outdoors.
-And verify that the lights have been tested and approved by an independent safety-testing laboratory.
+And verify that the holiday lights have been tested and approved by an independent safety-testing laboratory.

 - Check lights for bare wires or loose bulb connections and replace any damaged light sets.